2023 Best Business Bachelor's Degree Schools in Rhode Island

 Learn more about these excellent schools below:

 If you are interested in distance education, be sure to check with the school since Providence does offer online classes for certain majors.
-During the 2019-2020 year, about 95% of the undergraduates at the school took at least one online course.
+In 2019-2020 about 95% of the undergraduate students at the school chose to take one or more online courses.

 You’ll join some of the best and brightest minds around you if you attend Roger Williams University.
 The school came in at #3 on this year’s list.

-Depending on your major, you may be able to take online classes at RWU.
-In 2019-2020 about 90% of the undergraduate students at the school chose to take one or more online courses.
+Some students may be able to take online classes at Salve Regina.
+In 2019-2020 about 76% of the undergraduate students at the school chose to take one or more online courses.

-Full-time students from Rhode Island pay an average of $15,332 in tuition and fees if they choose to attend URI.
-If you are from out of state, expect to pay an average of $33,354.
+In-state students pay an average of $15,332 in tuition and fees if they attend URI full time.
+Those students who come from outside the state pay an average of $33,354.
 On average, bachelor’s degree students take out $22,038 in loans while pursuing their degree.

 Johnson & Wales University - Providence ranked #6 on this year’s list.